 We are enormously indebted to the hundreds of people who have helped make HRMI's dataset come to life.
-We would like to particularly acknowledge: John Stewart and Shaan Badenhorst who contributed their expertise and countless hours of time to updating the economic and social rights data; those human rights experts, academics, and other supporters who participated in our 2015, 2017, 2018 and 2019 co-design workshops; the dozens of human rights experts who have contributed their expertise by helping to design and "test" our data visualisations; the volunteer translators who have helped make our website material accessible in five languages; our website designers and developers who have done a wonderful job with very limited resources; our colleagues and support staff; and our financial donors, including the Open Society Foundations and the New Zealand Ministry of Foreign Affairs and Trade.
+Those academics who were involved in the development of the SERF index, those human rights experts, academics, and other supporters who participated in our 2015, 2017, 2018 and 2019 co-design workshops; the dozens of human rights experts who have contributed their expertise by helping to design and "test" our data visualisations; the volunteer translators who have helped make our website material accessible in five languages; our website designers and developers who have done a wonderful job with very limited resources; our colleagues and support staff; and our financial donors, including the

+Open Society Foundations, the New Zealand Ministry of Foreign Affairs and Trade, the Ford Foundation, the New Zealand Aid Programme, and the University of Connecticut.
 We are very grateful that they could also see the enormous value that good human rights data can bring.